webrtc/apprtc/README.md

 and on [Grunt website](http://gruntjs.com/) to install them.

-When Node.js and Grunt are available you can install the required dependencies running `npm install` from the project root folder.
+When Node.js and Grunt are available you can install the required dependencies running `npm install` and `pip install -r requirements.txt` from the project root folder.

 Before you start the AppRTC dev server and everytime you update the source code you need to recompile the App Engine package by running `grunt build`.